Thaipusam in Malaysia - A festival of Penance, Piercings & Purification

 • The weather may not be your best friend.
 You would want to wear light clothes and carry enough water to keep yourself hydrated.

 • You may not want to climb all the way upstairs because of the crowding and the devotees completing Kavadi.
-Instead, you could explore the areas around.
-Check out their stalls, binge on the delicacies and munchies spread across.
-Interact with locals and know more about the festival.
+Instead, you could explore the areas around you.
+Check out their stalls and binge on the delicacies and munchies spread across.
+Interact with locals and learn more about the festival.

 Thaipusam is the epitome and paragon of all the sacrifices individuals are willing to make to please the supreme being!
 Celebrated with great gusto, it is a sight that every Malaysian tourist should witness!
 If you do, make sure you offer coconut, honey, or milk at the holy site.